grew

 doctor, drIt's not a bug, it's a misconfiguration

-pin / unpinFreeze a formula to prevent upgrades
+pin / unpinFreeze formulas to prevent upgrades

 completionGenerate shell completion (bash, zsh, fish)